Miami Grand Theft Attorney

 - Grand theft of the first degree - theft of property valued at $100,000 or more, theft involving property damage valued at $1,000 or more, or theft involving the use of a motor vehicle as an instrument in committing the crime and resulting in damage to real property.
 Punishable by up to 30 years in prison and/or a fine of up to $10,000.

-Learn more about how you can fight your grand theft charges.
-Contact Miami grand theft attorney Michael Mirer today!
+Learn how you can fight your grand theft charges - contact the Law Office of Michael Mirer, P.A. today!